theobald-software/kb.theobald-software.github.io/content/_xtract-for-alteryx/ODP-based.delta-extraction-of-sales-data.md

 For more information on selections and filters, see [Online Help: Xtract ODP - Selections and Filters](https://help.theobald-software.com/en/xtract-for-alteryx/odp/odp-define#selections-and-filters).
 ![odp-extraction-sales-data](/img/contents/xfa/odp-extraction-sales-data.png){:class="img-responsive"}
 9. In the section *Update Mode* select the option **Delta Update** to only load data from the SAP system that was added or changed since the last run.
 By default, the first run loads all data from the SAP system.
-Deactivate the *On delta initialization* option **Extract data** to not load any data on the first run.<br>
+Deactivate the *On delta initialization* option **Extract data** to prevent loading of any data on the first run.<br>
 For more information on selections and filters, see [Online Help: Xtract ODP - Update Mode](https://help.theobald-software.com/en/xtract-for-alteryx/odp/odp-define#update-mode).
-10. Click **[Load live preview]** (6) to display a live preview of the data without executing an extraction.
+10. Click **[Load live preview]** (6) to display a live preview of the data without running an extraction.
 11. Click **[OK]** to save your input.

 The Xtract ODP component can now be used to access and process the extracted SAP sales data.